Scale-independent relations between neutrino mass parameters: Neutrino masses described by the Weinberg operator

 Here, $\ell_{\mathrm{L},f}$ denote the lepton doublets, $e_{\mathrm{R}\,g}$ the right-handed charged leptons, and $\phi$ the \ac{SM} Higgs.

 Apart from the charged lepton masses, $m_f=y_f\,v_\mathrm{EW}$ with $v_\mathrm{EW}$ denoting the \ac{VEV} of the electroweak Higgs $\phi$, the lepton sector has 9 flavor parameters,

-Out of these parameters, two mass squared differences and the mixing angles $\theta_{ij}$ have been measured with relatively good precision, see e.g.~\cite{Esteban:2024eli}.
+Out of these parameters, two mass squared differences, $\Delta m_{ij}^2\defeq m_i^2-m_j^2$, and the mixing angles $\theta_{ij}$ have been measured with relatively good precision, see e.g.~\cite{Esteban:2024eli}.
+The recent JUNO results \cite{JUNO:2025gmd} have significantly reduced the error bars of $\theta_{12}$ and $\Delta m_{12}^2\defeq m_2^2-m_1^2$, see e.g.\ \cite{Capozzi:2025ovi}.
 On the other hand, the absolute neutrino mass scale and the Dirac phase $\deltaCP$ are subject to constraints but not determined precisely.
 We currently do not know whether neutrinos are Majorana fermions, and thus have no knowledge of the values of the Majorana phases $\varphi_i$.